-After choosing your topic, develop one or two questions that you must answer in order to make a contribution to knowledge in the subject area.
+After choosing your topic, develop one or two questions that you must answer to make a contribution to knowledge in the subject area.
 Preparing such questions in advance, even though they are likely to change as you perform your research, will help you choose appropriate sources, read them more effectively, and avoid the tendency merely to narrate facts and events with no specific purpose in mind.
 It is important that your research questions are able to be answered using proper historical research techniques.
-They should also reflect the time period and subject being studied in order to avoid the appearance of anachronism, modern prejudice, moral judgement, or bias.
+They should also reflect the time period and subject matter being studied, and avoid anachronism, modern prejudice, moral judgement, and bias.
+For example, a question such as "How could people believe in witchcraft in early modern Europe?" is not appropriate because it is not empathetic to the time period, and a question such as "What would have happened if Adolf Hitler won World War II?" is not appropriate, because it is counter-factual, or ahistorical.

-Good research questions are open-ended (rather than having simple yesno answers) and have the potential to offer multi-faceted answers.
-Beginning research questions with phrases such as "To what extent," "How did," or "why did" are helpful ways to accomplish these goals.
+Research questions should be open-ended (rather than having simple yesno answers) and have the potential to offer complex answers that will advance research and knowledge.
+Thus, avoid questions such as "How many people died during the Vietnam War?" or "When did Marco Polo travel to China?," which are easily answered and will not lead to valuable conclusions.
+Beginning research questions with phrases such as "To what extent," "How did," "Why did," or "In what ways," are helpful ways to produce open-ended, empathetic questions.
 Because history uses an inductive rather than a deductive method, avoid questions are that framed as hypotheses subject to testing.